How to look for records of... Land requisitioned for war

-A substantial number of files, some dating as late as the 1970s, relating to the derequisitioning of buildings and lands and to compensation paid by the War Office is in WO 32 (see especially code 5A).
+A substantial number of files, some as recent as the 1970s, relating to the derequisitioning of buildings and lands and to compensation paid by the War Office, are in WO 32 (see especially code 5A).

 MAF 142 contains files about the outworking of the Agriculture Act 1947, especially section 85 which relates to the serving of notices and certificates for the acquisition of requisitioned land (for example, MAF 142/111 and MAF 142/402).

-MAF 143 includes a number of post-war files about land requisitioned by CWAECs.
+MAF 143 includes a number of post-war files about land requisitioned by County War Agricultural Executive Committees.
 MAF 143/49 contains a schedule of requisitioned common land.
 MAF 285 contains records concerned with the disposal of requisitioned land under Part V of the Agriculture Act 1947, and includes material relating to methods of disposal of individual pieces of land and buildings and the Land Settlement Association, which managed small holdings on behalf of the Minister of Agriculture and Fisheries and the Minister of Agriculture, Fisheries and Food.

 5.3 Extinguishing of public rights of way

 Many rights of way were closed on requisitioned lands.
 See the records listed in section 6 of our Public rights of way guide.

 Detailed statistics of land held by the War Office until 1965 are in WO 32/16666.

 A number of other government departments have acquired land since 1945.
 A catalogue search using the keywords ‘requisitioned land’ and an appropriate date range will indicate the wide range of material in our collection.

 During the 1950s, and in particular after the Crichel Down inquiry of 1954, it was government policy that: